 Relevant Security means, where a Trigger Event occurs, a Tier 1 Capital instrument that, in accordance with its terms or by operation of law, is capable of being converted into Ordinary Shares or written off where that event occurs.
-It includes Notes, Capital Notes 2, Capital Notes 3, Capital Notes 4, Capital Notes 5, Capital Notes 6 and ANZ Perpetual Subordinated Contingent Convertible Securities.
+It includes Notes, Capital Notes 1, Capital Notes 2, Capital Notes 3, Capital Notes 4, Capital Notes 5, ANZ Perpetual Subordinated Contingent Convertible Securities.

-Reorganisation has the meaning given in clause 6.3.
+Reorganisation has the meaning given in clause 6.3(a).